by Stephanie Chandler, CEO, Nonfiction Authors Association

 Remember, you’re paying Amazon only when someone clicks your ad, not when someone views your ad, so if your book’s sales page converts browsers into buyers, then paying a higher bid makes sense because that money you spend should result in a Return on Investment of several dollars per click based on book sales.

-You can also opt to set bids by targeting group.
-If you choose this option, you give Amazon the freedom to display your ad based on various factors like “loose matches,” which can potentially reach more buyers.
+You can also opt to set bids by targeting the group.
+If you choose this option, you give Amazon the freedom to display your ad based on factors like “loose matches,” which can potentially reach more buyers.
 These options are worth testing since they allow Amazon’s algorithms to test various strategies and determine what works best for your unique book.

 16. Launch your ad.
 Once satisfied, submit your ad for review.
-It typically takes a day or two for your ad to be approved, and then a couple more days for your ad to start showing up in search results.
+It typically takes a day or two for your ad to be approved and then a couple more days for your ad to start showing up in search results.

 You will want to monitor your ad’s performance by logging into the advertising dashboard once a week or so.
-Here you will see the amount spent on ads and the amount earned in sales, which is represented in percentage format as the ACOS (average cost of sales).
+Here you will see the amount spent on ads and the amount earned in sales, represented in percentage format as the ACOS (average cost of sales).
 The lower this percentage, the more you are earning on your ads.
-Ideally you should aim for an ACOS rate of 70% or lower.
+Ideally, you should aim for an ACOS rate of 70% or lower.

-Stephanie Chandler is the author of several books including The Nonfiction Book Publishing Plan and The Nonfiction Book Marketing Plan.
+Stephanie Chandler is the author of several books, including The Nonfiction Book Publishing Plan and The Nonfiction Book Marketing Plan.
 She is also CEO of the Nonfiction Authors Association, a vibrant community for writers, and the Nonfiction Writers Conference, twice-yearly events conducted entirely online since 2010.
 A frequent speaker at business events and on the radio, she has been featured in Entrepreneur, BusinessWeek, The Writer, Writer’s Digest, and Wired magazine.